 7. Nuxeo Content Services

 The Nuxeo platform stores many different types of content in a scalable enterprise repository, running on premises or in the cloud.
 It integrates with Microsoft Office and Adobe Creative Suite for personal productivity and content lifecycle management.
 Beyond ad hoc information sharing, the platform enhances teamwork through low-code capabilities for rapid application development.
-Citizen developers and other non-technical users can tailor processes around work-related tasks and develop collaborative environments that overcome manual handoffs and information stovepipes.
+Citizen developers and other nontechnical users can tailor processes around work-related tasks and develop collaborative environments that overcome manual handoffs and information stovepipes.

 Nuxeo adds content intelligence to business activities within an enterprise.
-The Nuxeo Content Services platform supports flexible metadata management capabilities, enabling easy access to and speedy search through large content collections categorized by multiple taxonomies.
+The Nuxeo Content Services platform supports flexible metadata management capabilities, enabling easy access and speedy search through large content collections categorized by multiple taxonomies.
 Nuxeo Insight, which embeds AI capabilities within the platform, provides services to train ML algorithms to recognize specific elements and attributes of their products.
-Nuxeo can also utilize publicly available AI/ML services from cloud providers.
+Nuxeo can also use publicly available AI/ML services from cloud providers.

 Nuxeo relies on Insight to automatically categorize content, recognize images and automate content-centric processes within the repository.
-It features pre-built connectors to Salesforce and provides RESTful APIs for application developers to integrate the repository to common business applications.
+It features pre-built connectors to Salesforce and provides RESTful APIs for application developers to integrate the repository into common business applications.

 8. OpenText Documentum

 OpenText Documentum is an ECM platform for managing business documents within large enterprises.
 The platform maintains high-value, mission-critical collections, such as engineering design documents or new drug applications.
 It provides a shared repository to store and manage different types of documents securely, deployed either on premises or through cloud-ready services that support various cloud-based infrastructures